GearyER/WWXS/README.md

 This was previously a revolving door project.
 New developments have given this project a set endpoint.
 Future contributions after June 2024 are allowed at the discretion of
 Western Washington University's Computer Science department, the SEA Discovery Center in Poulsbo, and the Department of Defense.

-For current contributors, please:
-* Create a new branch when working on any updates to the code to avoid merge conflicts or breaking anything.
+For current contributors, please create a new branch when working on any updates to the code to avoid merge conflicts or breaking anything.\
-    \> git branch [branch name] //create new branch.
+\> git branch [branch name] //create new branch.\
-    \> git checkout [branch name] //change your working branch to the new one you created.
+\> git checkout [branch name] //change your working branch to the new one you created.\
-    \> git branch //see current existing branches and which one you are currently working from.
+\> git branch //see current existing branches and which one you are currently working from.\
 **Please only create new branches from the main branch**

 ## License
 As of Spring 2023, this project is now under the **MIT License**.
 See the [license](LICENSE) document for details.